Based on hundreds of peer-reviewed studies, Dr. Warren Farrell, co-author of The Boy Crisis, says that “Dad’s time trumps Dad’s dime.”

 “The degree of difference between the health of a child who has both father and mother involvement, who has four things after divorce is so different from the health of the child that doesn’t,” Farrell says.

-Farrell goes on to say that regardless of if the child is born prematurely or full-term, the importance of the father being involved exceeds enormous.
+Whether the child is born prematurely or full-term, Farrell says the importance of the father being involved is enormous.

 “Prematurely-born children are more likely to develop their brains better and get out of the hospital sooner and have more psychomotor functioning when the father is visiting the hospital as much as possible, according to research from Yale University,” he says.

-According to Farrell, in the event of an unavoidable divorce, here are four must-dos for your child to have a reasonable chance of doing well.
+According to Farrell, these four must-dos for parents after divorce can help your child have a reasonable chance of doing well.

 Being in checks and balance mode with each other never means the father going away and working 80 hours a week and coming back when he is exhausted and the children are in bed.
 Farrell asserts that children need more than a Disneyland Dad or just a visitor on the weekends.
 They need time, and plenty of it.

-This gives children greater stability and creates less resentment, because if parents live further away, the kids may have to give up activities or friends in order to see the other parent.
+This gives children greater stability and creates less resentment.
+Why?
+Because if parents live further away after divorce, the kids may have to give up activities or friends in order to see the other parent.

-Finally, it’s beneficial for the kids if parents spend significant time doing consistent relationship counseling, even if it only happens every few weeks.
+4. Finally, kids benefit if parents spend significant time doing consistent relationship counseling after the divorce, even if it only happens every few weeks.

 If parents only seek counsel in an emergency, the chances are you need to solve the problem sooner, and you are more likely to make the other parent wrong and you only see the other parent when you are emergency mode.
 Therefore, you don’t have the chance to think and feel through with compassion the other parent’s best intent to solve the problem and make decisions.